Index of /sereno/csurf

 tkmedit, tkregister, and tkstrip -- require X11.
 On Mac OS X, first

+tarfiles above.
 Csurf can be installed anywhere.
-Here is an example of how to
+First cd to

 tar xvfz csurf0.8-mac-YYMMDD.tgz # N.B.: unpacks to just "csurf"